 It is consoling to see that a writer like Tolstoy raised his game dramatically between drafts.
 His first draft was thin.
 (You're going to smile when you read how he felt in the latter stages of writing below.)

 I hope you will conclude that writing is not an act of genius, as the defeatists and art snobs pretend, but a craft which requires ambition and willpower.
-It is work in which passion is tempered by judgement, and this is the very heart of the method at The Novelry, by which writers come to understand through practice (our two pedals) and support that the back and forth of those two inner forces, the dialectic which gives ups and downs is the key driver to advancement.
+It is work in which passion is tempered by judgement, and this is the very heart of the method we embrace within our novel writing courses, by which writers come to understand through practice (our two pedals) and support that the back and forth of those two inner forces, the dialectic which gives ups and downs is the key driver to advancement.
 You learn to embrace it at The Novelry.

 I'm going to show you the evidence, but let me just remind you of the enormous claim to genius Tolstoy's novel Anna Karenina has.
 Top of the list for masterpieces of literature as chosen by 125 writers, Time Magazine, Encyclopedia Britannica, and Wikipedia.